 The MTC does not have the power to force an upgrade on the user or to shut down a previous version.
 The responsibility to run secure and up-to-date code relies solely on the user.

-The Melon protocol aims at providing the right set of incentives to the people maintaining it and developing it.
+The watermelon protocol aims at providing the right set of incentives to the people maintaining it and developing it.
 The inflation (whose curve has yet to be defined) will be used solely for this purpose.

 The MTC will receive compensation from the inflation pool to cover costs associated with their duties as MTC members (as per MTC incentivization model above).
-Based on the defined roadmap and scheduled improvements, the Melon Council will compensate developers and contributors to the Melon protocol.
+Based on the defined roadmap and scheduled improvements, the watermelon Council will compensate developers and contributors to the watermelon protocol.
 The MC can either post bounties for specific desired features with the associated reward, or accept proposed MIPs by external developers.
 Projects in the asset management 3.0 industry can also apply for funding from the inflation pool (see Melonomics 1).
 The MC will then conduct a thorough review on funding requests.
 Approval of a project requires a 50% majority + 1 vote.
-The MC should only accept funding requests for projects that are expected to add a net value to the Melon ecosystem as a whole.
+The MC should only accept funding requests for projects that are expected to add a net value to the watermelon ecosystem as a whole.
 Network parameters

 It is hard to predict today how often this variable will need to be adjusted, but we see two main factors that will drive this change:

-Burn rate, directly linked to usage levels of the network; as usage of the network goes up, the Melon gas price should go down to maintain a balanced and healthy burn rate.
+Burn rate, directly linked to usage levels of the network; as usage of the network goes up, the watermelon gas price should go down to maintain a balanced and healthy burn rate.
 Market conditions on the MLN/ETH and ETH/USD pair More details on this part will be provided in a future blog post.